Is It Possible to “Expunge” a DUI Conviction from my Criminal Record in CA?

 And the state will back you up.

-It’s as if the DUI never happened—and it didn’t happen, in the eyes of the law.
-Once a California DUI conviction has been expunged, it will be removed from the state’s criminal records and from the commercial background checks commonly used by employers and landlords.
+It’s as if the DUI never happened, and it didn’t happen, in the eyes of the law.
+Once a California DUI conviction has been expunged.
+It will be removed from the state’s criminal records and from the commercial background checks commonly used by employers and landlords.
 A prospective employer won’t see it, and can’t use it against you.
 In fact, California’s “ban the box” law prohibits private employers from even asking about arrests or convictions on a job application.
-(However, you must disclose a DUI when applying for a CA state license or teaching credential.)
+However, you must disclose a DUI when applying for a CA state license or teaching credential.

 What’s your experience with DUI Expungement?
 Please share in the comments below.